devmrko/adb-to-csv/README.md

 - in the application.properties file, you need to fill up the profile, wallet path, user, password, and file path

 ## Workflow
-- call RESTful API, then select a table from ADB, and write CSV file as a result
+- Call RESTful API, then select a table from ADB, and write CSV file as a result

-## reference
+## Reference
 - JDBC Thin Connections with a Wallet (mTLS): https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/connect-jdbc-thin-wallet.html#GUID-20656D84-4D79-4EE9-B55F-333053948966